bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 '[Either (), Either Bool, Either Ordering] :: [Type -> Type]
 ```

 Servant uses type level lists for a couple of purposes.
-In this post we'll see how they're used to specify the set of content types a given API can accept and return.
+In this post we'll see how they can help us specify the set of content types a given API can accept and return.

 ## Type operators